Hull History Centre: Access to the Archives

 The Hull History Centre offers various ways to access the archives.
 The online catalogue provides information on over 225,000 documents.
 The Centre also has a collection of newspapers, census records, and burial records available for viewing on microfilms.

-The History Centre also allows customers to view documents directly in the climate controlled searchroom.
-To view documents, customers must provide a County Archive Research Network (CARN) ticket.
+The History Centre also allows customers to view documents.
+To view documents, customers just need to provide proof of name and address.

 Customers can also borrow select items from the loan stock using a Hull Libraries library card.

 Other services

 Hull History Centre also regularly offers a range of learning activities such as family events, adult learning courses, and school sessions.
-The Hull History Centre regularly updates their website with the upcoming events and activities offered.
+The Hull History Centre regularly updates its website with the upcoming events and activities offered.

 Family events include storytelling, drama, arts and crafts, or other activities inspired by the archives of the History Centre.
-The adult learning courses offered vary from one day classes to five week courses, and explore family and local history.
+The adult learning courses offered vary from one-day classes to five-week courses and explore family and local history.

 Additionally, the Hull History Centre offers venue hire, photocopying services, and help and advice from a specialist staff.
 The Centre is also equipped with full conservation and preservation facilities and services for the collections in its care.